 3 Hours

-In this workshop, you'll learn basic Lean concepts and methods you might encounter on the job.
-You'll learn about Lean culture and the principles of Lean thinking and participate in problem-solving using the PDCA (Plan, Do, Check, Adjust) model.
-You'll use the 5 Whys to discover root causes, identify waste and unsafe acts and conditions and recommend process improvements.
-When you finish the workshop, you'll be ready to actively participate in a kaizen (improvement) event.
-Sign up for Lean training with the online registration form.
+In this fun and interactive workshop, you'll practice visualizing the fundamental Lean concepts of flow and waste and see how you can apply them to your job right away.
+You'll also learn about Lean culture and the principles of Lean thinking, and participate in problem-solving using the PDCA (Plan, Do, Check, Act) model.
+You'll learn about the 5 Whys to help you discover root causes, identify waste and unsafe acts and conditions, use meeting management tools to keep your improvement discussions on track, and recommend process improvements.
+After the workshop, you'll be ready to actively participate in a kaizen (improvement) event.

 Finding the Source of the Problem: Root Cause Analysis and Decision-Making Tools